Refresh

 From March to September, this system produces more every month than this customer uses, which is fairly typical for homes in Illinois and Wisconsin.
 With net metering, customers can carry over credits not only from day to night, but also from season to season.
 In the case above, the homeowner will be using credits built up over the summer throughout the winter (until the following spring).

-ComEd bill for residential solar customer with net metering
+ComEd bill with net metering on fixed rate pricing (BES)

 How to Enroll in ComEd Net Metering